 Yehovah is a Spirit: and they that worship him must worship him in spirit and in truth.
 John 4:24

-Scripture tells us to worship Yehovah is spirit and in truth.
+Scripture tells us to worship Yehovah in spirit and in truth.
 This means the spirit of an Acts 2:38 experience and the truth of Torah.

 Yehovah says that we must have BOTH.